kylegilman/video-embed-thumbnail-generator/readme.txt

 * Fixed bug that left the GUID as the original filename if replacing the video with an mp4 changed the extension.
 * Fixed bug that incorrectly reported all encoding fps values over 99 as "10".
 * Fixed bug that didn't recognize videos had completed encoding if there were audio frames left in the queue.
+* Fixed bug that made video galleries display as inline-block when the inline video option was disabled.

 = 4.3.5 - September 17, 2014 =
 * Fixed responsive height for videos using WordPress Default player.